One Heart Wild continues to grow thanks to an active board, dedicated volunteers and generous supporters.

 Drea Bowen - Chair & Treasurer, Board of Directors

 Drea is a board certified life and wellness coach and founder of R.E.A.L.
 Principles for Mutual Connection ~ The Science & Soul of the Human Animal Bond.
 Drea’s lifelong passion for non-human animals, nature, and the environment along with her commitment to empowering people to heal their relationship with self, each other, our animal kin and the natural world led to the creation of One Heart Wild Education Sanctuary.
-Drea has decades of experience managing and volunteering for nonprofit organizations, is certified through Human Equine Alliance for Learning, and is currently completing a degree in Psychology with an emphasis on Trans-Species Psychology.
+Drea has decades of experience managing and volunteering for nonprofit organizations, is certified through Human Equine Alliance for Learning, holds an undergraduate degree in Psychology with an emphasis in Trans-Species Psychology, and is pursuing a graduate degree in clinical social work.
 Drea’s advocacy to end suffering and heal psychological harm for our animal kin is highlighted in One Heart Wild’s humane education programs.
 Trans-species psychology teaches us that social animals are more alike than different from us and it calls us all to heal the connections between nature, humans, and non-human animals.

 Brenda Newell - Vice Chair, Clinical & Program Director, Board of Directors